ponsheng/Clang-Checkers/README.md

 ## Rules ongoing

+## Rules not include

+* R7_1:  Octal constants shall not be used

 * R7_2:  A "u" or "U" suffix shall be applied to all integer constants that are represented in an unsigned type

 ## Rules completed